 Management of Niko Resources Ltd. (the "Company") is responsible for the preparation and disclosure of information with respect to the Company's oil and gas activities in accordance with securities regulatory requirements.
-This information includes reserves data which are estimates of proved reserves and probable reserves and related future net revenue as at March 31, 2014, estimated using forecast prices and costs.
+This information includes reserves data and includes other information such as contingent resources data or prospective resources data.

-An independent qualified reserves evaluator has evaluated the Company's reserves data.
+An independent qualified reserves evaluators has evaluated the Company's reserves data, contingent resources data and prospective resources data.
 The report of the independent qualified reserves evaluator will be filed with securities regulatory authorities concurrently with this report.